- Restless Legs Syndrome (RLS) Overview

 The severity of RLS symptoms ranges from mild to intolerable.
 Symptoms get gradually worse over time in about two thirds of people with the condition and may be severe enough to be disabling.
 The symptoms are generally worse in the evening and night and less severe in the morning.
 While the symptoms are usually quite mild in young adults, by age 50 the symptoms cause severe nightly sleep disruption that leads to decreased alertness in the daytime.

-until 10-20 years after symptoms begin.
-Once correctly diagnosed, RLS can often
+RLS is often unrecognized or misdiagnosed.
+In many people the condition is not diagnosed until 10-20 years after symptoms begin.
+Once correctly diagnosed, RLS can often be treated successfully.

 Restless Legs Syndrome (RLS) Causes